LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 $ pip3 install MagneticReadoutProcessing==1.4.0
 ```

-To make the (+mrp) file structure compatible with the package registry, Python provides separate installation routines that build a package in an isolated environment and then provide an installation *wheel* archive.
+To make the (+mrp) file structure compatible with the package registry, Python provides separate installation routines that build a package in an isolated environment and then provide an installation \href{https://peps.python.org/pep-0427/}{wheel} archive.
 This can then be uploaded to the package registry.
 Since the (+mrp)-library requires additional Python dependencies, which cannot be assumed to be already installed on the target system, these must be installed prior to the actual installation.
 These can be specified in the library installation configuration *setup.py* \ref{lst:setup_py_req} for this purpose.